shadows911/baruf/content/p/trace.md

 instances of magic it detects.
-Depending on how the Trace works, either they just didn't notice Voldemort's magic performed at the Riddle House, or they failed to see that Tonks cast *Lumos* and some stupid trunk-packing spell when the Advance Guard came to get Harry.
+Depending on how the Trace works, either they just didn't notice Voldemort's magic performed at the Riddle House, or they failed to see that Tonks cast *Lumos* and some silly trunk-packing spell when the Advance Guard came to get Harry.
 See, no need to drag poor Mrs Figg into your wild imagination!"
 (This objection is from [Aziza](https://twitter.com/zayalhawa "Twitter profile").)